nikivasan/20-21PolicingLabResearchProject/Fall2020/README.md

 # PolicingLabResearch Fall 2020

+The project was conducted in two stages.
+Attached is a [link](https://docs.google.com/presentation/d/1cPYxRZC9R3QHfxb1EbvBnYnOpdTCMtkQmqvCT0t5TeQ/edit?usp=sharing) to the final slide deck that encompasses our methods and results.

 ## Stage 1: simplified_code_updated.R

 This is the more efficient code that we used to gather the Census information.
 We originally used the get_decennial() function from the package tidycensus (API call to the decennial Census) on each county-state combination individually for a total of the 37 cities and obtained block-level data from the Decennial Census: Summary File 1 (2010), sf1.